adiacla/visualizadorperceptron/README.md

 Interactive web visualisation for a compact multi-layer perceptron trained on the MNIST handwritten digit dataset.
 Draw a digit, watch activations propagate through the network in 3D, and inspect real-time prediction probabilities.

+## WIP

+This is still in a rough state and under active development.
+If you want something useable for a museum etc check back later.
+I have a couple of features in mind (like being able to connect a tablet to draw a number) to make this a good educational visualisation.

 ## Repository Layout

 - `index.html` / `assets/` – Static Three.js visualiser and UI assets.